Reviewed by Daniel Mirkovic

-Square One recommends a minimum limit of $1-2 million for personal and premises liability, though customers have the option to reduce or increase this amount.
+Square One recommends a minimum limit of $1 million for personal and premises liability, though you have the option to increase or reduce this amount.
 Reducing the limit of coverage may decrease your premium, but will also mean you’re responsible for the costs of any covered losses that exceed your limit of insurance.

 The short answer is: yes, but to varying degrees.
 Every insurance provider structures their policy in a unique way, but in most cases, your children will be automatically included in your personal liability insurance coverage as long as they are dependant minors in your care.
 For example: if your ten-year-old accidentally throws a ball through your neighbour’s stained-glass front door, your personal liability insurance will cover the repair costs.
 Some insurance providers, including Square One, will continue to protect your children while they are temporarily away at school – as long as they remain dependant upon you.